elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 The `match_only_text` type supports the same feature set as `text`, except the following:

 * No support for scoring: queries ignore index statistics and produce constant scores.
 * Span queries are unsupported.
-If a span query is run, then shards, where the field is mapped as match_only_text, will be returned as failed in the search response, and those shard hits will be ignored.
+If a span query runs, shards where the field maps as match_only_text, will return as failed in the search response, and those shard hits are ignored.
 * Phrase and intervals queries run slower.

 Like `text`, `match_only_text` fields support limited aggregations.

-This new field is part of the text family, so it is returned as a text field in the `_field_caps` output.
-Being a member of the `text` field family means migrating fields from `text` to `match_only_text` is a non-breaking change, and `text` and `match_only_text` fields can be queried alongside each other.
+This new field is part of the text family and is returned as a text field in the `_field_caps` output.
+Being a member of the `text` field family means migrating fields from `text` to `match_only_text` is a non-breaking change.
+Users can query `text` and `match_only_text` fields alongside each other.

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.